akif-dogan/arweave/bigfile_styleguide.md

 ### Atoms should be lowercase and separated by underscores

-For easy recognisability the Arweave codebase uses descriptive lowercase atoms where multiple words are separated by the underscore character.
+For easy recognisability the Bigfile codebase uses descriptive lowercase atoms where multiple words are separated by the underscore character.

 ```erlang
 %% Bad atoms